7 Recognition Tips That Will Encourage Full Employee Engagement

-Want to Make Employee Recognition More Effective and Motivating?
+Want Ways to Make Employee Recognition More Effective and Motivating?

-Organizations deal with staff recognition as if it is a finite thing - easy to use up.
+Organizations deal with staff recognition as if it is a finite thing—easy to use up and limited in its availability.
 If something is easy to use up, you must use it sparingly, if at all.
 After all, hoarding means that you’ll never run out.
 You can save it for when you need it.
+This view of employee recognition is seriously crazy.

 Wouldn’t you rather be a baker?
-I would.
-Employee recognition is such an effective way to reach the hearts and minds of your staff – to engage and to retain them.
-Vow to do more staff recognition, bake a bigger pie, using these 7 tips.
+Most people would.
+Employee recognition is such an effective way to reach the hearts and minds of your staff—to engage and to retain them.
+Starting today, you can vow to do more staff recognition, bake a bigger pie, using these seven tips.

 Ask whether Alice had a good lunch.
 John will appreciate that you want to know how his annual college advisory board weekend turned out.
 Ask Tabitha how her daughter’s field hockey championship game went.

 Participating in courteous conversation is a powerful relationship-building tool.
-Staff will find the fact that you take the time to engage them in conversation rewarding and recognizing.
+Staff will find the fact that you take the time to engage them in conversation rewarding and recognizing—not to mention, engaged and happy that you took the time to know these facts about your employees.
 You also set an example when you establish courteous interaction as an expectation in your workplace.

 The role of mentor and coach is powerful in training your organization’s culture and expectations.
 It is also a significant source of experiential knowledge, history, work approaches, and on-the-job training.